Tennis-Federer to call time on glittering career after next week's Laver Cup | Sports-Games

 "As many of you know, the past three years have presented me with challenges in the form of injuries and surgeries," Federer said in an 845-word statement posted on social media.
 "I've worked hard to return to full competitive form.
 But I also know my body's capacities and limits, and its message to me lately has been clear.
 I am 41 years old.

 "I have played more than 1,500 matches over 24 years.
 Tennis has treated me more generously than I ever would have dreamt, and now I must recognise when it's time to end my competitive career.
 The Laver Cup next week in London will be my final ATP event.
 I will play more tennis in the future, of course, but just not in Grand Slams or on the tour."
-The likely end of Serena Williams' tennis career following her emotional U.S. Open exit earlier this month and Federer's announcement leaves the sport staring at the beginning of the end of the its golden era, a dreaded prospect for fans.
+The likely end of Serena Williams' tennis career following her emotional U.S. Open exit earlier this month and Federer's announcement leaves the sport staring at the beginning of the end of the its golden era.

 Federer, who dominated men's tennis for several years after winning his first Grand Slam title at Wimbledon in 2003 and who forged thrilling rivalries with Rafa Nadal and Novak Djokovic, has been troubled by injuries in recent years.
 He has undergone three knee operations in the last two years and his last competitive match was a quarter-final defeat against Poland's Hubert Hurkacz at the 2021 Wimbledon.